membrane-io/docs/src/content/docs/reference/cli.md

 ---
-title: Membrane Control CLI (mctl)
+title: CLI (mctl)
 ---

-Nearly any operation that can be performed in the Membrane Web IDE can also be completed in the CLI.
+Many operations that can be performed in the Membrane Web IDE can also be done from the command line using `mctl`.

 ## Installation